jim4067/jimii/content/deploying-a-medusa-app.md

+---
+draft: true
+---

 In the previous article [creating a medusa app]('./settings-up-a-medusa-app.md'), we created a Medusa app, from scratch.
 In this article we will deploy the medusa Back-End of our application to Azure.
 For this we will use Digital Ocean.

 ## setting up medusa

 First we will make sure that our environmental variables are setup correctly.
 Open up the medusa app you created last time using your favorite editor.
 We will first check our `.env` file to make sure we have all our secret keys and variables correctly defined and named.(You have no idea how many prod builds have been brought down by typo errors).
 So first confirm whether everything is correctly named.
 After that we import these environmental secrets in out `medusa-config.js` file.

 After checking that everything is okay, your medusa config file should resemble this

 ```shell
 const DB_USERNAME = process.env.DB_USERNAME;